top of page

 PAPER-MAKING WORKSHOP

 Enjoy digging deeper into the ancient craft of handmade plant paper using native plants.
 Rob Kennedy will guide you through the basics and answer your questions in a hands-on workshop.
 The paper will be posted to you once it is dried and pressed.
 Prepare to get your hands wet!
-Limited to 10, so book quickly.
+Limited to ten, so book early!

 Images-On-Website1 - Joy.jpg